Watch the Info Session with Dr. Hain

 Scholarships: Concerned about paying for study abroad?
 Did you know that the Study Abroad Office offers the STARS Scholarship for study abroad students at Clayton State?
-Learn more by visiting the website here.
-Also checkout the many study abroad scholarships available for students at our Financial Aid and Scholarship webpage here!
+Also checkout the many study abroad scholarships available for students at our Financial Aid and Scholarship web page!

-Learn more about Passports & Visas on our webpage here.
+Learn more about Passports & Visas on our web page.

 Have more questions about study abroad?
-Checkout our Frequently Asked Question’s (FAQ) webpage here to learn more.
+Checkout our Frequently Asked Question’s (FAQ) web page to learn more.

 Program Director Contact Info: